nicholaswmin/heapstats/README.md

 ### Notes

-- Make sure you [don't use arrow functions][no-mocha-arrow]
+- [Don't use arrow functions][no-mocha-arrow] in Mochas `describe`/`it`,
-  in `describe`/`it`, otherwise `this` will be undefined.
+  otherwise `this` will be rescoped.
-  Using arrow functions in Mocha is in fact discouraged.
+  Using arrow functions in Mocha is in fact discouraged in general.
 - Make sure you `await memstat.sample(() => functionUnderTest())`

 Heap size is the value of [v8.getHeapStatistics()][v8-heap-doc]